NASA-Earth-Rise/Machine-Learning-Operations/README.md

 ## 🙏 Acknowledgments

-- NASA/USRA for supporting this project
+- NASA for supporting this project
 - The Hugging Face team for their transformers library
 - Contributors and maintainers of the nesis_project